zouyaoji/vue-cesium/docs/md/en/viewer/vc-viewer.md

 # VcViewer

 `vc-viewer` is a container of Cesium core class and instance.
 It's the root component of other components of vue-cesium.
 The container is an empty DOM node which used to mount other components or DOM nodes.
+In `2.0.1 +` version, you can use `ref` to get the` createPromise` object of the component to perform related operations.

 ## Example